Family History

 Gapen's had the first float plane fly-in operation in their section of northern Ontario.
 For planes, an Ancient gull wing Stinson and a cloth-covered Norseman were used.
 Anglers were whisked off north into the northern forest where enormous numbers of game fish awaited their arrival.

+In those years, the Gapen's float planes were restricted from traveling beyond the Albany River system.
+If the plane were to go down, there would be no search and rescue operation beyond this point.
 Dan Gapen, who now has become President & CEO of The Gapen Company, grew up in the companionship of the native Ojibwa Indian Guides, who had a great deal to do with Dan's education in this northern wilderness.
 Rivers abounded in this region of Ontario and it was here that young Dan gained a true love for river fishing and its rewards.
 The numerous Books and Videos, TV shows and stories written and hosted by Dan are evidence to this rich river wilderness heritage.

 It may be of interest to some of you that Jesse Gapen, Dan's grandfather, gained his fly-tying ability from his father, who came from England.
 This talent has been passed on down through four generations of Gapen's.
 Numerous patterns, which now exist in the market, were first tied by one of these Gapen men.